jguamie/system-design/notes/system-design-outline.md

 	1. Replication
 	1. Business Continuity and Disaster Recovery (BCDR)
 	1. Internationalization / Localization
 		1. How to scale to multiple countries and languages?
-Don't assume US-only equates to English only.
+Don't assume the US is English-only.